ajdawson/windspharm/README.md

 Installation
 ------------

-The easiest way to install is via [conda](http://conda.pydata.org) or pip:
+The easiest way to install is via [conda](http://conda.pydata.org):

     conda install -c conda-forge windspharm

-or

-    pip install windspharm

 You can also install from the source distribution.
-Just download the archive, unpack it, then enter the source directory and use:
+Download the archive, unpack it, then enter the source directory and use:

     python setup.py install